joshuadeguzman/TypedKt/README.md

             callSomeMethod()
         }

-        // Setup options before calling this method for it to take effect tkv_character.animateText()
+        // Setup configuration before calling animate method for it to take effect tkv_character.animateText()

-        // Animate by word
-        tkv_words.setAnimationByWord()
-        tkv_words.setLooped(true)

-        // Setup options before calling this method for it to take effect tkv_words.animateText()
     }
 }
 ```